jzim4/Brick-Road/README.md

 #### Scrolling

 This subdirectory contains all of the content in the scrolling view.
 The panels.js file handles the panels and zooming, the path.js is  the bricks in particular, and scrollingContent.js is the path and the panels together.
 The selectedBrick.js file is the pop-up window when a user clicks on one of the bricks.
 The subfolder "panels" contains all of the images of the panels in lower resolution used in the scrolling path in the "small" subfolder and the higher resolution images used for zooming in the "big" subfolder.

+## Bricks layout

+Within the json file, each brick has three coordinates: the panel the brick is located in front of, the row it is in, and the column the brick is in.
+The panels are numbered 1 through 13 starting on the left, though panel numbers outside this range are used for bricks not in front of a panel.
+The rows are from 1 through 15, with the row closest to the panels being 1.
+Laslty, columns are from 0 to 9, and are according to where a brick is located in front of a panel.

+## Adding a new brick

+Adding a new brick can be done easily in the json file located in **/pages/bricks/db.json**.
+There are slight discrepancies in location from the true path to the site, so I strongly encourage you to use locations of a reference brick, rather than simply measuring where the brick is in space.
+If two bricks are mistakenly attributed to the same location, the filtering system no longer works.
+Each brick must have a naming year, panel number, column number, three inscription lines, a purchaser name, and an assigned section.
+If a brick does not have three rows inscribed, the second and/or third should be included simply as an empty string.
+If a brick is not associated with a section, make it an empty string.